Yurashku/HypEx/README.md

 **Note:** For Matching, it's recommended not to use more than 7 features as it might result in the curse of dimensionality, making the results unrepresentative.

+### PySpark backend usage notes

+- Operations that aggregate or summarise data (`sum`, `count`, `max`, `std`, `value_counts`, and more) now execute with native Spark SQL expressions to avoid collecting large datasets on the driver.
+- Row-oriented utilities (`loc`, `iloc`, `to_dict`, `transpose`, etc.) intentionally fall back to pandas when a distributed equivalent is not available.
+These conversions are limited to the requested slice but still move data to the driver—avoid them on very large selections.
+- Merge operations support single-key joins (or index alignment) and raise explicit errors when unsupported options such as custom suffixes or multi-key joins are requested, making limitations obvious during development.

 ## Installation